paulnblacklock/falcon-mcp/README.md

    - **Description**: Optional description for your records
    - **API Scopes**: Select the scopes based on which modules you plan to use (see below)

+> **Important**: Ensure your API client has the necessary scopes for the modules you plan to use.
+You can always update scopes later in the CrowdStrike console.

 ### Required API Scopes by Module

 The Falcon MCP Server supports different modules, each requiring specific API scopes: